ChristopherDocherty/BridgePlayingProgram/README.md

-# DeepGreen
+# Bridge Playing Program

-For project B of CUHK's PHYS4061 class.

-An implementation of monte carlo tree search for the card game bridge.

-The report can be found in this repository.
+This is an "AI" for the card game bridge built in C++ using the Monte Carlo Tree Search (MCTS) algorithm.
+Some details on how the program performed can be found in the report in this repository.